+Online calculator determines thickness and length to prevent shelves from saggingA fundamental design issue that woodworkers face when building bookcases and other shelf units is how to design a shelf that will not sag.
+Not only is a sagging shelf unsightly, but it may also be a safety concern.
 There are several factors that affect the amount of shelf sag: the material used; the thickness, width, and length; and the expected load the shelf will carry.
 Determining appropriate values for some of these factors is not always an easy task.
 For the benefit of all the befuddled shelf designers out there, I developed the Sagulator.

 The Sagulator is an online calculator that can determine potential sag in a shelf based on just a few basic pieces of information.
 Enter the shelf material (the calculator handles hardwoods, softwoods, and sheetgoods), shelf thickness, width, and length, and the load on the shelf, and the program runs its calculations to determine how much the shelf will sag.
 An answer of more than 0.02-in. per foot of shelf means you need to make compromises — use a stronger wood, or make the shelf thicker, or wider, or shorter, or add wide edging.

 Five Tips for Managing Shelf Sag

 In developing the Sagulator, ease of use for the average woodworker was a key consideration.
 There are a number of online calculators for computing beam deflection (a shelf is basically a beam placed on its side rather than on its edge) but many of these assume a knowledge of beam mechanics or require inputs that are somewhat esoteric or not readily available (such as the modulus of elasticity for various types of materials).

 The Sagulator employs published beam deflection formulas for calculating shelf sag.
 These formulas are available in a number of engineering handbooks as well as Bruce Hoadley’s book, Understanding Wood: A Craftsman’s Guide to Wood Technology.
 The Sagulator also uses elasticity measurements that were culled from a variety of sources including the U.S. Forest Products Laboratory.